Certifiable Risk-Based Engineering Design Optimization: Reliability-based Design Optimization

 In the engineering community, PoF has been the preferred choice.
 Using PoF and RBDO offers some specific advantages starting with the simplicity of the risk measure and the natural intuition behind formulating the optimization problems, which is a major reason leading to the rich literature on this topic as noted before.
 Another advantage of PoF is the invariance to nonlinear reformulation for the limit state function.
 For example, let $z_1$ be a random load and $z_2$ be a random strength of a structure.
 Then the PoF would be the same regardless if the limit state function is defined as $z_1-z_2$ or $z_1/z_2-1$.
+Since $\alpha$-quantile leads to an equivalent formulation as PoF, both PoF and $\alpha$-quantile formulations have this invariance for continuous distributions.
 However, there are several potential issues when using PoF as the risk measure for design optimization under uncertainty as noted below.